DIMESTeam/DIMES/README.md

 #### Test Instances

 The test instances are originally provided by [Fu et al. (2021)](https://github.com/Spider-SCNU/TSP).
 We have reformatted them for our code.
-Reformatted test instances are provided in folder `input`.
+Reformatted test instances are provided in folder `input/`.

 #### Trained Models